teem2/dreemgldemo/compositions/guide/README.md

      "Type":"movie",
      "Poster":"..."}

-When rendered into a javascript object these blocks can be consumed directly by the `guide$omdb$movie()` object to create new movies views which can be added directly to the heirarchy.
+When rendered into a javascript object these blocks can be consumed directly by the `guide$movie()` object to create new movies views which can be added directly to the heirarchy.
 An example of how this can be accomplished is provided in the next section.

 ### Including Examples and Usage

 In addition to a `REAMDE.md` components often provide one or more example compositions.
-Typically only the `index.js` is kept at the root for technical reasons (this may be changed soon), and all other compositions, supporting screens and other views kept in the `./example` or `./examples` directory.
+Typically only the `index.js` is kept at the root for technical reasons (this may be changed soon to example.js), and all other compositions, supporting screens and other views not intended to be used except as examples are typically kept in the `./example` or `./examples` directory.

-For this guide one screen will be used to gather user input and display the list of movies (as `guide$omdb$movie` views):
+For this guide one simple screen (see `./compositons/guide/screens/search.js` for complete code) gathers user input and displays the list of movies (as `guide$movie` views):

-    define.class(function(screen, view, button, editor, text, guide$omdb$movie) {
+    define.class(function(screen, view, button, editor, text, guide$movie) {

         this.attribute('term', {type:String});
         this.attribute('movies', {type:Array});